-What are you doing to make sure there's more diversity in your marketing campaigns (website, ads, catalogues, social media platforms, etc.)?
+What are you doing to make sure there's more diversity in your marketing campaigns (website, ads, catalogs, social media platforms, etc.)?

 This has been a focus for quite some time.
-The amount of diversity we include in our marketing campaigns and catalogues exceeds the level of diversity we see in North America.
+The amount of diversity we include in our marketing campaigns and catalogs exceeds the level of diversity we see in North America.
 In 2019, 58% of our casting was diverse, featuring people who represent a range of races, colours, ages, sizes and abilities.
 We're not stopping there.
 We must better reflect this diversity in our styling, music, copy and ongoing social media conversations, including vastly improving representation in our influencer partnerships.
 We've also formed a Diversity Marketing Panel comprising Nordstrom employees representing a variety of visible and invisible identities.
 Their insights help shape our strategy, using identity and equity at every touchpoint.